Hong Kong spirals into rare working-hour violence as police shoot protester

 Reuters was unable to immediately verify the footage.

-Without confirming the video, the Hospital Authority said a man had been admitted with severe burns and was in critical condition, as was another, a 21-year-old, suspected to have been wounded in Sai Wan Ho, who was undergoing an operation.
+Without confirming the video, the Hospital Authority said a man had been admitted with severe burns and was in critical condition.

 Police said in a statement radical protesters had set up barricades across the city and warned demonstrators to “stop their illegal acts immediately”.